mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/phpBB/index.md

 ## phpBB

 phpBB is an Internet forum package written in the PHP scripting language.
-More information about phpBB can be found here.
+More information about phpBB can be found [here](https://www.phpbb.com){:target="_blank"}.

 ![MAMP](phpBB.png)